sergiusens/snappy-docs/build-snaps/publish.md

 It's worth noting that the user of your snaps will have to use `--devmode` to install a snap using `confinement: devmode`.
 This means that they have to willingly accept that the snap is breaking out of confinement.

 ### Pushing the snap

-Snap upload to the store can be done either from the Ubuntu Store web interface or directly by using the command-line.
+Uploading a snap can be done either from the Snap Store dashboard or by using the command-line.

-Once you have a working snap, you can run `snapcraft push snap-name.snap` to push it to the store.
+Once you have a working snap, you can run `snapcraft push snap-name.snap` to push it to the Snap Store.

 ### Example